 You know that fish need vitamins and minerals to stay healthy, right?
 Well, new water is just as crucial for them.
-So if you want your pet fish to be strong in vigor, then make sure they’re getting their appropriate dose of trace elements by replenishing them at specific intervals!
+So, if you want your pet fish to be strong and vigor, then make sure they’re getting their appropriate dose of trace elements by replenishing them at specific intervals!

 Over time trace elements and minerals are used up or filtered out.
-Trace elements and minerals are crucial for the stability of water chemistry and for your fish.
+Those are crucial for the stability of water chemistry and for your fish.
 While these important nutrients also help maintain the pH level, they also supply vital functions for the well-being of the aquatic critters in an aquarium environment.

 How Often To Change Water In Fish Tank?

 How often should you change the aquarium water?
-Every tank is different, so it’s important to know and understand your specific bio-load.
+Every tank is different, so it’s important to know and understand your specific bio-load, and the tank setup you have.
 This will allow for a more individualized schedule on the water changes!

-Your target is to keep the nitrate level below 40 ppm at any given time.
+Your target should be to keep the nitrate level below 40 ppm at any given time.
 Suppose you have an aquarium that generates 5 ppm of nitrates every week.
 So, it takes eight weeks to reach the threshold limit.

 If the nitrates level reaches 40 ppm and you change 25% of water, you reduce nitrates by 25%.
 Meaning after a water change, nitrates will be 30 ppm.
 After two weeks, nitrates will climb back to 40 ppm.
 So, with the current trend, changing 25% of the water every two weeks will keep the nitrates level below 40 ppm.

-However, if anything changes, like if you overfeed than usual or add more fish, you should look for the rate of nitrates change and adjust your water change frequency accordingly.
+However, if anything changes, like if you overfeed than usual or add more fish, you should look for the rate of nitrates change and adjust your water change frequency.

 Tips: Sometimes tap water contains some nitrates (usually below 10 ppm); test the tap water too before adding it to the aquarium because it can hamper the calculations.
 If the tap water has nitrates, use RO water or rainwater, which is purified and free of nitrates.